 Grace Homes – Wilshire Walk is a 5 bedroom residential care home for seniors with Parkinson’s, COPD, heart disease, Alzheimer’s, cognitive challenges or dementia, and other chronic healthcare challenges.
 This rambler home located next door to Grace Homes – Oakridge.

-Expert comprehensive care in a home-like environment.
+is a 6 bedroom residential care home for seniors providing expert, comprehensive care in a home-like environment.
 Offering assisted living services that allow our residents to enjoy activities and independence, with the comfort of knowing on-site health care and personal assistance is there when they need it.
 Walnut Lodge is ideal for people with chronic health needs, cognitive challenges, or dementia, and end of life transition.

 We offer 24/7 care provided by health care professionals and support staff who are specially trained to manage the unique needs of residents living with memory loss and cognitive decline.
 We focus on providing a safe, familiar and stimulating family home environment.
 We are conveniently located on Oakridge Road, at the intersection of Hwy 7 and Oakridge Road in Hopkins, MN

 To schedule a tour, please call us at: 952-451-5647

 We believe activities that revolve around the daily jobs and duties that one would do at home can enrich each resident’s quality of life.
 We gently encourage residents to participate in their own personal care, as well as help the staff bake, garden and plan celebrations.